 - Send reports to pertinent and affected stakeholders within the BI platform or via email

-- Add contextual knowledge to reports with annotations and comments using discussion threads, and have users with access to those reports notified
+- Add contextual knowledge to reports with annotations and comments using discussion threads, and write collaborative data stories with interactive reports embedded into them

-- Embed fully interactive dashboards or reports on any third-party, Web-based platform so external stakeholders can see and act on the issue (Try out an embedded, interactive dashboard here >)
+- Embed fully interactive dashboards or reports on any third-party, Web-based platform so external stakeholders can see and act on the issue.

 Where to next?